basarevych/arpen/README.md

 One possible configuration is to put 'autoload' parameter to global file.
 This is an array of paths relative to project root that will be searched for services.
-If path starts with '~' symbol then it is loaded from 'node_modules' directory and not from the project root.
+If the path starts with '~' symbol then it is loaded from 'node_modules' directory and not from the project root.
 Paths starting with '!' symbol define what will be excluded when autoloading.